matthewmcgarvey/croda/NOTES.md

 General notes.
 Not documentation but might contain helpful things.

+## March 30, 2022

+Tried to go down the route of a `Croda` class _extending_ `HTTP::Handler` instead of _including_ it.
+That doesn't work since `HTTP::Handler` defines an instance-level property.

+The solution I went with is to add a generic `Croda::Handler` that takes in the `Croda` class.
+That way, the lifecycle of user's apps are for the request and I don't have to worry about memoization on the instance and can guarantee that the request and response aren't nil.

+I was fixated on doing it Roda's way, but this way works too.
+It will be even cleaner in the future once I wrap creating the server as well.

 ## March 18, 2022

 Fixing the hooks for Flash and Session plugins revealed a larger problem.